BramVerkuijlen/Portfolio-S3/Why Vue.md

 # Why Vue
 ***

 When Looking for a good front-end framework to use for my application I immediately stumbled upon the three biggest Frameworks, namely Vue, Angular and React.
-And whilest I could have also chosen Angular or react for my project I endend up using Vue for a couple of reasons.
+And whilst I could have also chosen Angular or react for my project I endend up using Vue for a couple of reasons.

 **Firstly**, Vue.js has a relatively simple syntax that is easy to learn and understand.
 As a newcomer to web development, this is especially appealing as it minimizes the amount of time spent learning complex concepts and syntax.